Indian Environmentalist and Activist

 We cannot continue the wanton violation of Nature!
 The campaign to End Ecocide and make it a ‘Crime Against International Peace’ is an initiative every right thinking person should join!

-Twenty-five years ago, I proposed a definition based on existing international human rights and environmental law of ecocide, to help develop the concept of acceptance as an international crime.
-I am therefore delighted to see it taken up today by End Ecocide in Europe.
-I believe this legal foundation, if applied to transboundary action or neglect of sufficient magnitude or consequence which is wasteful and unnecessary for human survival can form the basis of a new international crime.
-Europe with its high degrees of industrialisation and interdependence, combined with a sophisticated legal and regulatory framework is a great place to start.
+Thirty years ago, I proposed a definition of ecocide based on existing international human rights and environmental law, to help develop the concept for acceptance as an international crime.
+I am therefore delighted to see it taken up today by End Ecocide on Earth.
+I believe this legal foundation, if applied to transboundary action or neglect of sufficient magnitude or consequence and which is wasteful and unnecessary for human survival can form the basis of a new international crime.

 Director for Global Policies and Sustainability at European Environmental Bureau (EEB)